RowanAurora/Rb101/notes/study_guide.md

 - `.select`

 ### Each
-`#.each` is the basic iterator method.
+`.each` is the basic iterator method.
 It is functionally equivalent to a loop-counter expression.
 Iterating through and outputting are its main uses.

 - Always returns the caller
-- Does not consider the `return value` of the `block`
+- Does not consider the `return value` of the block

 ### MAP
-`#.map` is the transformation method (made available via the enumerable module).
-Its purpose it to iterate though a collection and transform the elements according to the block.
+`.map` is the transformation method (made available via the enumerable module).
+Its purpose it to iterate though a collection and transform the elements according to the block

-- The `return value` of the `block` is considered and returned.
+- The `return value` of the block is considered and returned.
 - Transforms elements of a collection and returns a new collection.
-- `#.map!` is the destructive version that changes the caller.
+- `.map!` is the destructive version that changes the caller.

 ### Select

 `#.select` Is the selection iterator.
-It evaluates the truthiness of its `block` and returns elements that evaluate `truthy`.
+It evaluates the truthiness of its block and returns elements that evaluate `truthy`.

-- The `return` value of the `block` is considered and a new collection returned with the elements that evaluate `truthy`.
+- The `return` value of the block is used to determine if an element will be included in new collection returned by .select.
-- The `block` can be given criteria to evaluate the elements.
+- A return value that evaluates to true will be included
+- A return value that evaluates to false will be excluded

 ## Truthyness
 ***

 In ruby, everything except for `false` and `nil` are `truthy`.
-- `False` and `Nil` are the only `falsy` elements
+- `false` and `nil` are the only `falsy` elements
-- `True` and `False` are booleans
+- `true` and `false` are booleans
-  - `True` is `truthy`, but not all `truthy` elements are true
+  - `true` is `truthy`, but not all `truthy` elements are true
-  - `False` is `falsey` but nil is `falsey`, but not `false`.
+  - `false` is `falsey` but nil is `falsey`, but not `false`.

 ```ruby
 variable = 'hello'